 top of page

-In our Personal Finance Journey, The Stoic’s Arbitrage, we discuss the benefits of robo-advisors.
-We suggest robo-advisors should be an important part of your personal finance strategy.
+In The investment barbell strategy, we explore how robo-advisors should be an important part of your personal finance strategy.
 Robos are an effective way to get the most out of investing, at a lower cost and with lower minimums.
 Robos provide access to sophisticated investment strategies for a broader range of our society.
 According to Deloitte, a Global Advisory firm:

 “By the year 2025 [the robo-advisor industry] is expected to rise to over $ 16.0 trillion assets under management (AUM), roughly three times the amount of assets managed by BlackRock, the world's biggest asset manager to date.”

 To be fair, the Robo is not as friendly as a personal financial advisor.
-The Robo will not play a round of golf with you, nor will the Robo soothe your emotions when the market gets choppy.
-But for most fundamental investment needs, the Robo is an effective investment solution and at a much lower price.
+The Robo will not play a round of golf with you.
+Nor will the Robo provide a soothing voice to calm your emotions when the market gets choppy.
+But for most investment needs, the Robo is an effective investment solution and at a much lower price.

 The first movers in this space were monoline fintech robo firms, notably Wealthfront and Betterment.
-At first, the big investment banks considered the monoline robos as a small annoyance, then, as the robos got market traction, they saw them as an upstart competitor.
+At first, the big investment banks considered the monoline robos as a small annoyance.
+Over time, the robos got market traction.
+The big investment banks came to see them as an upstart competitor.
 Fast forward to today, robos are here to stay.
 The big investment banks have crossed the “If you can’t beat ‘em, join ‘em” chasm and have rushed in to stand up or purchase their own robos.

-The big investment banks have natural advantages the monoline robos do not.
+The big investment banks have some natural advantages the monoline robos do not.
 For example:

 • Capital.
 Massive capital for investing in robo-advising and potentially competing for robos as a “loss leader.”